 Renovations can increase your property's value and give you the dream home you've always wanted.
 However, it's likely to be an expensive process and many homeowners delay renovations because they don't know how to cover the costs.

 Here we'll go through the various ways you can get the funds you need to pay for your renovations.
 Chances are if you aren't just doing minor improvements (e.g. painting or changing fixtures), you may need to consider other options than dipping into your savings.

 You may be able to access your equity if you’ve already paid off a portion of your home loan, or your home has increased in value over time.
-Using your equity to borrow money for your renovation may be helpful in the long run, as you may be able to increase the value of your home by renovating and improving important features.
+Using your equity to borrow money for your renovation may be a good idea in the long term, as you may be able to increase the value of your home by renovating and improving important features.

 You can access your equity by refinancing your home loan.
 This means replacing your existing loan or updating the terms of your current loan, which can also help you get a lower interest rate or more flexible terms.
 Using your equity to refinance can help you get a sum of money for your renovation while also getting a better rate on your home loan.